The best student laptops you can buy in Australia: From $281

 Students searching for a laptop that'll last them are hardly unique in their technical needs, but the stakes are often slightly higher than they are for the average consumer.

-If you're unsure of where you should start, let us help arm you for academic excellence with this round-up of the best student laptops (and student laptop alternatives) you can buy in Australia.
+Unsure where to start?
+Let us help arm you for academic excellence with this round-up of the best student laptops (and student laptop alternatives) you can buy in Australia.

 Best student laptop